bosoxfan3/BoredBeforeBoard/README.md

 You can get a YouTube API key in the [Google Cloud Console](https://console.cloud.google.com/) and can explore BART API key choices [here](https://www.bart.gov/schedules/developers/api)

+### 🔒 Disclaimer

+Your API keys are exposed in the frontend, so make sure to restrict the YouTube key in the Google Cloud Console to specific domains (e.g., yourdomain.com/\*) if deploying.

 ### 3. Open the app in a browser